 Level 10 - Beginning

-Understanding more about the s, you have noticed the passion within their eyes.
+Understanding more about the imals, you have noticed the passion within their eyes.
 They’re determined and inspired.
 They yearn for something different than hurting you.
 They believe they’re fighting for something good.

+Level 11 – Beginning

+Narrator: Ok now you’re getting angry.
+Hungry and angry.
+Hangry.

 Level 16 - End of Level

-In a clearing between the fire mountains, you find a third camp with a another letter from Mort.
+In a clearing between the ignis mountains, you find a third camp with another letter from Mort.

-“We merps have mistreated the s for far too long.
-Merps thought there was harmony with the s because of their obedience.
-They’ve failed to see the relationship from the ’s eyes.
-Why does it take such drastic measures to see what we’re doing is wrong?
-The fire world is ours. -Mort”
+“You rulens have mistreated the imals for far too long.
+You thought there was harmony with the imals because of their obedience.
+You’ve failed to see the relationship from the imal’s eyes.
+Why does it take such drastic measures to see what you’re doing is wrong?
+The ignis world is ours.”

-You must continue your journey to the last world, air.
+You must continue your journey to the last world, astra.

 World 4